thermalogic/Practices/P2/README.md

 ## Practice 2(15)

-**Object-oriented Programming**：The  vapor-compression refrigeration  cycle simulator
+**Object-oriented Programming**：The  vapor-compression refrigeration cyclesimulator

 Apply `computational thinking` to model and solve the industrial process problems